jmcasal/cmjx-one/README.md

-# xOne - a very simple example of visual studio 2022 extension
+xone a very simple example of visual studio 2022 extension

 This extension is a very simple example of visual studio 2022 extension, you can use it to begin to learn how to start to code an extension.